 DATA TRANSFER BETWEEN COMMUNICATING ENTITIES

-The transfer of data formatted in compliance with this Recommended Standard between communicating entities should be accomplished via secure mechanisms approved by the IT Security functionaries of exchange participants.
+The transfer of data formatted in compliance with this Recommended Standard between communicating entities should be accomplished via secure mechanisms approved by the Information Technology Security functionaries of exchange participants.

 CONTROL OF ACCESS TO RESOURCES

-This Recommended Standard assumes that control of access to resources will be managed by the systems upon which provider formatting and recipient processing are performed.
+control of access to resources should be managed by the systems upon which originator formatting and recipient processing are performed.

 AUDITING OF RESOURCE USAGE

-This Recommended Standard assumes that auditing of resource usage will be handled by the management of systems and networks on which this Recommended Standard is implemented.
+auditing of resource usage should be handled by the management of systems and networks on which this Recommended Standard is implemented.

-POTENTIAL THREATS AND ATTACK SCENARIOS

-Potential threats or attack scenarios include, but are not limited to, (a) unauthorized access to the programs/processes that generate and interpret the messages, and (b) unauthorized access to the messages during transmission between exchange partners.
-Unauthorized access to the programs/processes that generate and interpret the messages should be prohibited.
-Protection from unauthorized access during transmission is especially important if the mission utilizes open ground networks such as the Internet to provide ground station connectivity for the exchange of data formatted in compliance with this Recommended Standard.
-It is strongly recommended that potential threats or attack scenarios applicable to the systems and networks on which this Recommended Standard is implemented be addressed by the management of those systems and networks.

-CONSEQUENCES OF NOT APPLYING SECURITY TO THE TECHNOLOGY

-The consequences of not applying security to the systems and networks on which this Recommended Standard is implemented could include potential loss, corruption, and theft of data.
-Because these messages are used in preparing pointing and frequency predicts used during spacecraft commanding, and may also be used in collision avoidance studies, the consequences of not applying security to the systems and networks on which this Recommended Standard is implemented could include compromise or loss of the mission if malicious tampering of a particularly severe nature occurs.
+Unauthorized Access

+Unauthorized access to the programs/processes that generate and interpret the messages should be prohibited in order to minimize potential threats and attack scenarios.

 DATA SECURITY IMPLEMENTATION SPECIFICS

-Specific information-security interoperability provisions that may apply between agencies and other independent users involved in an exchange of data formatted in compliance with this Recommended Standard should be specified in an ICD.
+Specific information-security interoperability provisions that may apply between agencies and other independent users involved in an exchange of data formatted in compliance with this Recommended Standard could be specified in an ICD.